 That this happened to them.
 What to do next and what to expect.

 Her reaction was very negative.
-She started yelling at me that I just need to get over myself and that psychiatrist are for people who are crazy and I am not.
+She started yelling at me that I just need to get over myself and that psychiatrists are for people who are crazy and I am not.

 So I didn’t search for help anymore.
-Instead I stayed in my misery for several more weeks until I figured out that I have to go to doctors or I would die.
+Instead, I stayed in my misery for several more weeks until I figured out that I have to go to the doctors or I would die.
 Probably by my own hand.

-I searched for closest one in my hometown.
-I spend few night before my visit wide awake just wondering and stressing about what’s gonna happened there.
+I searched for the closest one in my hometown.
+I spend a few nights before my visit wide awake just wondering and stressing about what’s gonna happened there.

 I was so afraid of the unknown.